 Although a Last Will and Testament is likely the cornerstone of your estate plan, you will also probably incorporate additional estate planning tools and strategies into that plan to ensure that all your goals are reached.
 Many people, for example, include a trust in their estate plan.
-The best way to ensure that you do not make any mistakes with a trust you create is to work closely with an experienced estate planning attorney.
-Here’s some tips to help you avoid mistakes when creating a trust.
+The best way to ensure that you do not make any mistakes with a trust you create is to work closely with an experienced and qualified estate planning attorney.
+Let’s look at five common mistakes people make when creating a trust.

 What Is a Trust?